 "Most of all, I must make special mention of Drs.
 (Everett) Vokes, (Elizabeth) Blair, and (Daniel) Haraf at the University of Chicago Medical Center, as well as the countless number of medical professionals and support staff there who cared for me.
 Where other doctors at prominent institutions saw little hope of a normal life, let alone a cure, these doctors saw an opportunity to think differently, preserve my tongue and taste, and maintain a long term high quality of life.
 Through the use of a new and rigorous chemotherapy and radiation protocol, they were able to achieve a full remission while ensuring that the use of invasive surgery on my tongue was not needed."

-UChicago Medicine pioneered several key aspects in the treatment of head and neck cancer, including organ-sparing combined radiation and chemotherapy approaches that can cure locally advanced head and neck cancers in the majority of patients while preserving critical functions such as speech and swallowing.Learn more about our head and neck cancer care program
+UChicago Medicine pioneered several breakthroughs in the treatment of head and neck cancer, including organ-sparing combined radiation and chemotherapy approaches that can cure locally advanced head and neck cancers while preserving critical functions such as speech and swallowing.Explore our head and neck cancer care program

 Hematology and Oncology (Cancer)